haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

-  Due to the nature of stubbing process, this mode implies the switch ``--separate-drivers``, i.e. an individual test driver (with the corresponding hierarchy of extending projects) is generated for each test.
+  Due to the nature of stubbing process, this mode implies the switch ``--separate-drivers``, i.e. an individual test driver (with the corresponding hierarchy of extending projects) is generated for each unit under test.

   .. note::

      Developing a stubs-based testing campaign requires
      good understanding of the infrastructure created by *gnattest* for this purpose.
-We recommend following the stubbing tutorials provided under :file:`<install_prefix>/share/examples/gnattest/stubbing*` before
+We recommend following the two stubbing tutorials `simple_stubbing` and `advanced_stubbing` provided
+     under :file:`<install_prefix>/share/examples/gnattest` before
      attempting to use this powerful feature.